inmanta/inmanta-core/docs/model_developers/modules.rst

 ^^^^^^^^^^
 A v2 module in development form has mostly the same structure as a v1 module.
 The main difference is that it is meant to be published as a Python package.
-A project or another v2 module then lists all required v2 modules as dependencies in its `pyproject.toml`.
+A project or another v2 module then lists all required v2 modules as dependencies in its ``setup.py``.
 The compiler does not install v2 modules on the fly.
 In line with how Python depdencies work in general they are expected to be installed in advance.
-As a result they will not be placed in the project's `libs` directory.
+As a result they will not be placed in the project's ``modulepath`` directory.

-To set up your development environment, first clone all modules you wish to develop against and install them in editable mode with `poetry install`.
-This will fetch all its module v2 dependencies from the Python package index and install them in the active Python environment.
+To set up your development environment, first clone all modules you wish to develop against and install them in editable mode with ``inmanta module install``.
+This will fetch all its module v2 dependencies from the Python package repository and install them in the active Python environment.
 Any modules you previously installed in editable mode should remain as is, provided they meet the version constraints.
-Then optionally clone the project repo and install its other dependencies with `poetry install`.
-You can double-check the desired modules are installed in editable mode by checking the output of `pip list --editable`.
-If you want to add another module to the set under development, you can always run `poetry install` on it at a later stage, overwriting the published package that was installed previously.
+Then optionally clone the project repo and install its other dependencies with ``inmanta module install``.
+You can double-check the desired modules are installed in editable mode by checking the output of ``pip list --editable``.
+If you want to add another module to the set under development, you can always run ``inmanta module install`` on it at a later stage, overwriting the published package that was installed previously.

 Working on the dev environment